 H. Fiscal Years of Programming.
-The 2016 STIP covers the five-year period from FY 2016-17 through 2020-21.
-The 2016 STIP has a shortfall in funding in the first three years, which may require counties to delay certain projects in order to align programming with available funding.
+The 2020 STIP covers the five-year period from FY 2020-21 through 2024-25.
 If a project will not be ready for allocation in a certain year, project sponsors should delay funds to a later year of the five-year STIP period.